Our values and ethics inform everything we do, from determining our policy agenda to funding grants.

 We view diversity as a fundamental element of social justice and integral to our mission.
 Health Forward uses the term “diversity” broadly to encompass both differences in the attributes of individuals (such as race, ethnicity, age, gender, sexual orientation, physical ability, religion, and socioeconomic status) and of organizations (such as size, years of operation, and location within our service area).
 Diverse voices and viewpoints deepen our understanding of differences in health outcomes and health care delivery and strengthen our ability to fashion just solutions.
 As a result, Health Forward is committed to expanding cultural competence and promoting awareness, acceptance, and respect for health-related beliefs, practices, traditions, language, religions, literacy levels of individuals, and the cultural groups to which they belong.

 We are committed to assessment as a core element of our work and the work of our grantees.
 Appropriate assessment and evaluation demonstrate the need for activities/programs, indicate the effectiveness and efficiency of funded interventions, and foster accountability for the impact of Health Forward funding on individuals and communities.

-We are committed to exercising our fiscal, fiduciary and programmatic responsibilities to ensure funds are granted to serve the public interest.
+We are committed to exercising our fiscal, fiduciary, and programmatic responsibilities to ensure funds are granted to serve the public interest.

-We are committed to the highest ethical standards in governance, administration and grantmaking.
-The Health Forward ethics policy requires board members and staff with a financial or institutional interest in any applicant organization to disclose that interest, and remove themselves from any discussions about the applicant.
+We are committed to the highest ethical standards in governance, administration, and grantmaking.
+Health Forward’s ethics policy requires board members and staff with a financial or institutional interest in any applicant organization to disclose that interest, and remove themselves from any discussions about the applicant.
 Board members cannot vote on any matter for which they have such a conflict.
 We strive for openness and fairness in our practices by observing the Missouri Open Meetings Law, seeking guidance on grant decisions from external and disinterested experts, and providing easy access to information about our work.